 Objective 1.
 To protect the ecosystems and their connection Sub-Objective 1.
 To protect isolated coral reefs Sub-Objective 2.
-To limit direct human impact on a significant proportion of the ecosystems.
-Sub-Objective 3.
-To guarantee connection between the different ecosystems and areas of interest of the park Sub-Objective 4.
+To limit direct human impact on a significant proportion of the ecosystems. ecosystems and areas of interest of the park Sub-Objective 4.
 To combat invasive species Objective 2.
-To protect heritage, rare and migratory species Sub-Objective 5.
-To establish or strengthen protection status for these species Sub-Objective 6.
-To protect key habitats vital for the life cycle of these species Sub-Objective 7.
+To protect heritage, rare, in danger and migratory species Sub-Objective 5.
+To establish or strengthen protection status for these species and follow the effects Sub-Objective 6.
+To protect key habitats vital for the life cycle of these species and follow the effects Sub-Objective 7.
 To prioritise the park's emblematic species Objective 3.
 To better define and recognise tangible and intangible cultural heritage Sub-Objective 8.
 To map, identify and organise intangible cultural heritage Sub-Objective 9.
 To map, identify and organise tangible cultural heritage Objective 4.
-PRESERVE AND OPTIMISE tangible and intangible cultural heritage Sub-Objective 10.
+Preserve and optimise tangible and intangible cultural heritage Sub-Objective 10.
 To preserve tangible and intangible cultural heritage Sub-Objective 11.
 To facilitate the appropriation of cultural heritage by the local population Sub-Objective 12.
-Encouragement of development projects relating to cultural heritage Chanter 2 RECOGNISED SUSTAINABLE AND
+Encouragement of development projects relating to cultural heritage

-Chapter 2.
-RECOGNISED SUSTAINABLE AND ESPONSIBLE USES
+Chapter 2, RECOGNISED SUSTAINABLE AND RESPONSIBLE USES

 Objective 5.
-Guarantee and support the development of responsible tourism NOUVELLE-CALÉDONIE
+Guarantee and support the development of responsible tourism OUVELLSub-Objective M3ESupervision of individual visits

-- Sub-Objective 14.
+Sub-Objective 14.
 To accredit visits by professionals Objective 6.
-Guarantee and support local fisheries respectful of resources and - habitats - Sub-Objective 15.
+Guarantee and support local fisheries respectful of resources and habitats

+- Sub-Objective 15.
 Support and promote our sustainable and responsible deep-sea fishing model - Sub-Objective 16.
-Supervision of lagoon fishing activities

-Sub-Objective 17.
-Prohibition of reef and deep-water fishing activities

-Objective 7.
-Reduction of pressure from maritime transport in order to limit its impact
+Supervision of lagoon fishing activities Sub-Objective 17.
+Supervision of reef and deep-water fishing activities - Objective 7.
+Reduction of pressure from maritime transport in order to - limit its impact - Sub-Objective 18.

-Sub-Objective 18.
 Adaptation of maritime traffic to the issues Sub-Objective 19.
-To prevent pollution risks Sub-Objective 20.
-To combat pollution
+To prevent pollution risks - Sub-Objective 20.
+To combat pollution Objective 8.

-- Objective 8.
 Preparation for future use - Sub-Objective 21.
 Lead, support and optimise biological material research and sampling activities for the benefit of New Caledonia Sub-Objective 22.
-Anticipating and combatting climate change
+Anticipating and combatting climate change resources before planning new geological prospecting or explorations